OpenNMT/Tokenizer/README.md

 ### Testing

-Tests are using the [Google Test](https://github.com/google/googletest) framework.
-Once installed, simply compile the project and run:
+The tests are using [Google Test](https://github.com/google/googletest) which is included as a Git submodule.
+Run the tests with:

 ```
 test/onmt_tokenizer_test ../test/data